George of Cappadocia: Intrusion

 On 29 August 358, the people broke into the church of St. Dionysius, where George was then residing, and the soldiers rescued him from their hands with difficulty and after hard fighting.
 On 2 October he was obliged to leave the city; and the "Athanasians" occupied the churches from 11 October to 24 December, when they were again ejected by Sebastian.
 Probably George returned soon after he had quitted the Seleucian council, i.e. in November 359.
 The news of Julian's accession arrived at Alexandria 30 November 361.
-George was in the height of his pride and power: he had persecuted and mocked the pagans. who now, being officially informed that there was an emperor who worshipped the gods, felt that the gods could at last be avenged.
+George was in the height of his pride and power: he had persecuted and mocked the pagans who now, being officially informed that there was an emperor who worshipped the gods, felt that the gods could at last be avenged.
 The shout arose, "Away with George!" and "in a moment," says the Fragmentist, they threw him into prison, with Diodorus and Dracontius, the master of the mint, who had overthrown a pagan altar which he found standing there.
 The captives were kept in irons until the morning of 24 December.
 Then the pagan mob again assembled, dragged them forth with "horrible shouts" of triumph, and kicked them to death.
 They flung the mangled body of George on a camel, which they led through every part of the city, dragging the two other corpses along with ropes, and eventually burned the remains on the shore, casting the ashes into the sea.

 Legacy

-The Arians regarded George as a martyr; and Edward Gibbon took an evident pleasure in representing "the renowned St. George of England" as the Alexandrian usurper "transformed" into a heroic soldier-saint; but Bishop Milner and others have shown that this assumption of identity is manifestly false, the St. George who is patron saint of England being of an earlier date, though of that saint's life, country, or date we have no certain information.
+The Arians regarded George as a martyr; and Edward Gibbon took an evident pleasure in representing "the renowned St. George of England" as the Alexandrian usurper "transformed" into a heroic soldier-saint.
+However, Bishop Milner and others have shown that this assumption of identity is manifestly false, the St. George who is patron saint of England being of an earlier date, though of that saint's life, country, or date we have no certain information.

+None of his writings have survived.